kukwuka/testAPI/readme.md

 ## Get question in poll

-to get questions from poll , you need to sen get request  from :
+to get questions from poll , you need to send get request  to :

 ```
 http://127.0.0.1:8080/api/v1/poll/{id}